wainaina-peter/AirBnB-price-prediction/README.md

 To build a ML predictive system that predicts the price of a listed airbnb based on a number of variables.

   ## Defining the Metric of Success
-Having a model that has a low RMSE and high recall score.
+Having a model that has a low MAE.

   2. # Objectives
 ## Main Objective